How to repair and restore Tolex, Rexine and vintage vinyl cloth?

-Vintage amps, speakers and guitar cases made of Tolex, Rexine or vinyl cloth can be beautifully repaired with super glue, baking soda, and some of our groovy Rub ‘n Restore® color.
-This method is also great for repairing gouges in plastic or fiberglass.
-Beware: collectible items may be devalued by a repair, no matter how flawless.
+Repair vintage amps, speakers and guitar cases made of Tolex, Rexine or vinyl cloth with the method demonstrated in this video.
+Caution: collectible items may be devalued by a repair, no matter how flawless.

 • 0:08 – What are Tolex and Rexine?